Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Multiparameter colored partition category

 We show that $F$ is faithful by proving

 We first recall certain definitions from \cite{Savage}.
-Let $S^0_2$ be the cup diagram and $S^2_0$ be cap diagram (see the part ($ii$) of Remark \ref{rem:extrarel}).
-For $a,b\in\ZZ_{>0}$, $S^b_{a}$ is the following diagram obtained from compositions and tensor products of merge and split morphisms.
+Let $S^0_2$ be the cup and $S^2_0$ be cap morphisms (see the part ($ii$) of Remark \ref{rem:extrarel}).
+For $a,b\in\ZZ_{>0}$, $S^b_{a}$ is the following diagram obtained from compositions and tensor products of merge and split morphisms:

 Let $f$ be a morphism in $\CPar(\textbf{x})$ obtained from generators by taking tensor products and compositions.
 If we don't involve the dot morphism (this means that we are working in the partition category), then, from \cite[Theorem~1]{Comes}, the morphism $f$ is of the form $D_{\pi}\circ S\circ D_{\sigma}$ times a polynomial in $x_0$, where $S$ is a tensor product of the morphisms $S^l_m$ ($l,m\in\ZZ_{\geq 0}$), and $D_\pi,D_\sigma$ are tensor products of compositions of crosses (i.e. elements of the corresponding symmetric groups).
-By involving the dot morphism, we get that the morphism $f$ is a dotted version of $D_{\pi}\circ S\circ D_{\sigma}$ times a polynomial in $\textbf{x}$ (this polynomial appears due to the relations involving $(xv)$).
+By involving the dot morphism, we get that the morphism $f$ is a dotted version of $D_{\pi}\circ S\circ D_{\sigma}$ times a polynomial in $\textbf{x}$ (this polynomial appears due to the relations involving $(22)$).
 Now the key observation is that $D_{\pi}\circ S\circ D_{\sigma}$ is a disjoint union of acyclic graphs and hence we can push all the colors into the $D_{\pi}$ and $D_{\sigma}$ components.
 Consequently, every morphism obtained from generators and relations can be written in the form

 with uncolored $D_\pi$, $S$ and $D_\sigma$, times a polynomial in $\textbf{x}$.
-Therefore there is a set $\mathcal{S}$ consisting of (some of) the morphisms of the form \eqref{al:deco} which spans $\Hom_{\CPar({\bf x})}([k],[l])$.
+Therefore there is a set $\mathcal{S}$ consisting of (some of) the morphisms of the form \eqref{al:deco} which spans $\Hom_{\widetilde{\CPar}(\textbf{x})}([k],[l])$.